The Mole (American TV series) season 2: Mole sabotage

-Born Leaders: Knowing that he would be chosen as one of the leaders given his age and his background as a former Admiral, Bill's first task was to assign players to the next three games that were most unsuited for those challenges.
+Born Leaders: Knowing that he would be chosen as one of the leaders given his age and his background as a former Admiral, Bill assigned players to the next three games who were most unsuited for those challenges.
 He drafted Bob and Rob, who both admitted to not being very athletic, to the demanding Crossbow Biathlon.
 In addition, he assigned Al, who had been suffering from an upset stomach all day, to take part in the Pulse Rope Walk.
 Although Bill's choices all had relatively subpar performances, none of them did badly enough to prevent the team from winning the money.

 Clothesline: When Ali and Bribs went missing, Bill was sent out to find them; he quickly located them in a nearby pub.
-Rather than immediately bringing them back to the train station, he sat down and joined them for a drink at the bar, and then planted the idea to play the situation off as if Ali and Bribs were offered an exemption to throw the challenge.
-They managed to keep up the ruse for a few minutes, long enough to convince the group they were refusing to board the train.
-Ali and Bribs fessed up to the joke, but not before Darwin had removed his rabbit ears from his costume in disgust.
+Rather than immediately bringing them back to the train station, he joined them for a drink at the bar and then planted the idea to play the situation off as if Ali and Bribs were offered an exemption to throw the challenge.
+They kept up the ruse for a few minutes, long enough to convince the group they were refusing to board the train.
+Ali and Bribs fessed up to the joke but not before Darwin removed his rabbit ears from his costume in disgust.
 This resulted in the team losing the $2,000 bounty associated with leaving Darwin's costume on for the duration of the game.
-In addition, Bill refused to put on the diaper and bib that would have doubled the value of the challenge, even though both Dorothy and Elavia were up to the idea.
+In addition, Bill refused to put on the diaper and bib that would have doubled the value of the challenge, even though Dorothy and Elavia were up to the idea.

-Journal Switch: Most players exhaustively recorded the mundane details of every game and every encounter they had with the other players in their respective journals.
+Journal Switch: Most players exhaustively recorded the mundane details of every game and encounter they had with the other players in their respective journals.
 Bill, however, took minimal notes, as it was technically unnecessary for him to do so.
-When he was informed by the producers that the players would be forced to trade journals the next day, Bill scurried to fill his journal with content.
-He wrote a heart-felt, emotional but mostly fictional, love letter to his wife, about his experience so far in the game.
-He wrote that he lacked confidence in winning, and expected to be executed soon after.
-Bill's journal ultimately went to Lisa.
-She read the letter, and was convinced of its sincerity, and eliminated Bill as a suspect to be the Mole.
+When he was informed by the producers that the players would trade journals the next day, he scurried to fill his journal with content.
+He wrote a heart-felt, emotional, mostly fictional love letter to his wife about his experience in the game.
+He wrote that he lacked confidence in winning and expected to be executed soon.
+Bill's journal went to Lisa.
+She read the letter, was convinced of its sincerity, and eliminated Bill as a suspect to be the Mole.
 Not surprisingly, Lisa was the next player executed.
-Though there was no money removed from the pot, Bill succeeded in feigning a player's attention, which directly, and swiftly, led to her execution.
+Though no money was removed from the pot, Bill succeeded in turning aside a player's attention, which directly and swiftly led to her execution.